-TTC Introduces New Policies to Support Special Constable Service and Revenue Protection Departments
+Special Constable Service and Revenue Protection Department Policies

 Use of Force Policy

-The amended policy clearly outlines the circumstances in which force may be used by Special Constables, stating that force should only be used as a last resort, unless it is the only reasonable option available to ensure the safety of the public and employees, defines excessive force, and mandates intervention by Special Constables witnessing such behavior.
-The previous version of the policy, last updated in 2014, did not address the importance of de-escalation techniques before resorting to physical force.
-The revised policy now highlights viable options such as active listening and conflict resolution.
+The TTC’s Use of Force Policy was developed through extensive stakeholder consultations, including community engagements and expert review It outlines the circumstances in which force may be used by Special Constables, stating that force should only be used as a last resort, unless it is the only reasonable option available to ensure the safety of the public and employees, defines excessive force, and mandates intervention by Special Constables witnessing such behavior.

 Use of Discretion Policy

-The TTC’s Use of Discretion Policy was developed as part of the TTC’s Culture Change Program.
-This policy sets guidelines and principals that govern how Special Constables and Fare Inspectors use their judgement and make decisions when interacting with customers.
-Aligned with our Anti-Racism Framework and Diversity and Inclusion Plan, it emphasizes principles of respect, transparency, and accountability.
+The TTC’s Use of Discretion Policy sets guidelines and principals that govern how Special Constables and Fare Inspectors use their judgement and make decisions when interacting with customers.
+Aligned with the Anti-Racism Framework and Diversity and Inclusion Plan, it emphasizes principles of respect, transparency, and accountability.

 Special Constables and Fare Inspectors are expected to consider various factors when exercising discretion, including but not limited to: the severity and nature of the offense, the circumstances surrounding the offense, the potential effectiveness of a written warning in deterring future violations, and the influence of both conscious and unconscious biases on decision-making.